-14.6 Designing Systems and Networks
+15.6 Designing Systems and Networks

-The Routing window of SATEL NMS PC software provides a graphical tool for designing the radio network.
+The Routing window of SATEL NETCO NMS or SATEL NMS PC software provides a graphical tool for designing the radio network.
 It is used by simply dragging and dropping modem icons on the sheet and linking the modems and finally uploading these settings to individual modems.

 The designing of any radio modem system requires very precise planning.
-Once the choices between devices, their locations, installation, maintenance etc. are clear, the project file for the system can be implemented by using SATEL NMS PC software.
-Please refer to the SATEL NMS PC User Guide for more detailed description.
+Once the choices between devices, their locations, installation, maintenance etc. are clear, the project file for the system can be implemented by using SATEL NETCO NMS or SATEL NMS PC software tools.
+Please refer SW tools user manuals for more detailed description.